robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^I’ve elided most of the class.
 I override & manually forward many of the methods myself so I can have finer-grained control over evaluation, in order to avoid accidental infinite loops when looking up method signatures if `forwardingTargetForSelector:` is skipped (as it frequently will be due to the target being another `HMRDelay` instance).

+^In short, I can’t trust it.
+Coping with nontermination has been the single biggest headache with the Objective-C implementation.

 ---

 # **LAZINESS 😴 in SWIFT**